yangyi-shen/book-browser-legacy/README.md

 - - [x] ThriftBooks
 - - [x] Book Depository

-- [ ] Process web scraped data into list of books sorted by price
+- [x] Process web scraped data into list of books

 - [ ] Make Searchbar, SearchResults, BookItem React components and appropriately use them to display data from backend